schettino/react-request-hook/README.md

 ## Type safety for non typescript projects

 This library is entirely written in typescript, so depending on your editor you might have all the type hints out of the box.
-However, we also provide a payload field to be attached on the request config object, which allows you to define and use the typings for the payload of a given request.
-We believe that this motivates a better and clean code as we're dealing with some of the most substantial part of our app implementation.
+However, we also provide a payload field to be attached to the request config object, which allows you to define and use the typings for the payload of a given request.
+We believe that this motivates a better and clean code as we're dealing with some of the most substantial parts of our app implementation.

 ```js
 const api = {